 What Is the Best Age to Get Braces?

-Teenagers are the perfect candidates for orthodontic appliances.
-While children’s mandibles are still developing, grownups are rigid.
+Teenagers are the perfect candidates for orthodontic appliances in Irvine & Orange, CA. While children’s mandibles are still developing, grownups are rigid.
 During our teen years, our dentures are mature enough to be submitted to orthodontic procedures but also bland and continuously moving.

 An early visit to the orthodontist prevents complex misalignment issues in adults.
 You can avoid pain and discomfort by regularly visiting your nearest doctor.